johnstonskj/thrift-specs/docs/index.md

 However, there is more to the overall picture and we describe a more complete picture in the [Architecture](https://johnstonskj.github.io/thrift-specs/architecture) page.

-The following sections will outline details on the specific layers, with specifications following [these guidelines](https://johnstonskj.github.io/thrift-specs/specification).
+The following sections will outline details on the specific layers, with specifications following these [specification guidelines](https://johnstonskj.github.io/thrift-specs/specification).
 ## Transports

 The Transport layer provides a simple abstraction for reading/writing from/to the network.
 This enables Thrift to decouple the underlying transport from the rest of the system (serialization/deserialization, for instance).